gastonguaysiu/KIRP_methylation_ML_reclassification/mval_analysis/output_conv1/readme.md

-The following files are an in-depth analysis of the results from the first convergence of the ML algorithm.
-Although the results are interesting in their own right, a better display of this framework's potential is the comparison between the e0 and opt convergences.
+**Machine Learning Analysis Results README**

+**Overview**
+This repository contains the results from the first convergence of a Machine Learning (ML) algorithm, focusing on analyzing CpG-associated genes and ML-determined biomarkers.
+Although the results show potential, a more apt analysis can be made when comparing the initial (e0) and optimized (opt) convergences, highlighting the framework's potential; as such, I will not discuss the results of this subfolder.

+**Contents**

+Folders:

- - em_probes: this folder contains information for the ML-determined biomarkers
+- em_probes: Contains information on ML-determined biomarkers.

- - cl1, cl2, cl3: these folders contain the lists of CpG-associated genes for each of the
+- cl1, cl2, cl3: Each folder holds lists of CpG-associated genes for respective clusters.

+Files:

- - filenames.csv, kirp_2018_clinical_data.tsv: these files are used for input as analysis.
+ - filenames.csv, kirp_2018_clinical_data.tsv: Used as input files for the analysis.
- - em_see.csv: is an updating file representing the optimum subset of the CpG site to use in the clustering.
+ - em_see.csv: An updating file representing the optimal subset of CpG sites for clustering.

- - na_best.csv, nb_best: represent the current best scores for the subset of the CpG site used in the k-means clustering.
+ - na_best.csv, nb_best.csv: Current best scores for the subset of CpG sites used in k-means clustering.
- - clinical_cluster_data.csv: this averages out the clinical data for each cluster
+ - clinical_cluster_data.csv: Averages clinical data for each cluster.
- - stat_summary.csv: contains the average methylated beta values for all the analyzed CpG sites for each k-means organized tumour cluster and the average beta value associated with the normal tissue samples.
-The table also contains the standard deviation, p-value, and p-adjusted value for each site
+ - stat_summary.csv: Contains average methylated beta values, standard deviation, p-value, and p-adjusted value for each CpG site in tumor clusters and normal tissue samples.
- - sig_meth_DE.csv: contains all the significantly differentially methylated CpG sites within the gene promoter regions.
-Please note that this is not the same subset of CpG sites associated with the biomarkers used to organize the different clusters into the optimal groupings
+ - sig_meth_DE.csv: Lists significantly differentially methylated CpG sites within gene promoter regions.
+Notably, this subset differs from those associated with the biomarkers for cluster organization.
- - notes2.csv: contains the basic clinical information and grouping information associated with each sample
+ - notes2.csv: Basic clinical information and grouping data for each sample.
- - simp_heat2.csv: contains the average beta values of each CpG site within the promoter region that was significantly differentially methylated.
+ - simp_heat2.csv: Average beta values for each significantly differentially methylated CpG site within promoter regions.

-heatmap.pdf: contains a heatmap for the ln(beta) for all the CpG sites for each sample, with annotations to indicate the grouping of which each sample belongs to simp_heat.pdf: contains a heatmap for the ln(beta) for all the CpG sites that are averaged out according to the clustering/grouping simp_heat2.pdf: contains a heatmap for the ln(beta) for the biomarker CpG sites that are averaged out according to the clustering/grouping elbow1.pdf: elbow graph that displays the ideal number of groups/cluster for the biomarker CpG sites km_survival.pdf: this is the KM survival plot for the clusters Screenshot from 2023-02-01 14-07-08.png
+Visualizations:

+ - heatmap.pdf: Heatmap displaying ln(beta) for all CpG sites per sample, with annotations for sample grouping.
+ - simp_heat.pdf: Heatmap of ln(beta) for CpG sites averaged according to clustering/grouping.
+ - simp_heat2.pdf: Heatmap of ln(beta) for biomarker CpG sites averaged according to clustering/grouping.
+ - elbow1.pdf: Elbow graph showing the ideal number of groups/clusters for biomarker CpG sites.
+ - km_survival.pdf: Kaplan-Meier survival plot for the clusters.
+ - Screenshot from 2023-02-01 14-07-08.png
-sex.png: sex distribution for each cluster fga.png: boxplot distribution of the fraction of genome altered group based on each cluster
+ - sex.png: Sex distribution across each cluster.
+ - fga.png: Boxplot showing the distribution of the altered genome fraction based on each cluster.